Building Your Dream Home Starting With… The Kitchen: Our Favorite Kitchen Design Styles and Floor Plan Ideas

 If you’re a dedicated chef or an amateur cook or a culinary enthusiast, these trendy appliances are sure to make an impression.

 A Big Budget is Wonderful … But Creativity Also Works Wonders

 It’s never fun to think about cost parameters, especially when it involves a dream project and when experts report that a total remodel of a kitchen can cost almost as much as that of a starter home.
 However, it is always prudent to set a budget and stick to it.
+Your budget may influence which home features will be prioritized.
 No reason to despair if there is not a lot of money to spend on the kitchen renovation.
 Like in most things in life, creativity and imagination can take people places.
 The key is to focus on an area or areas that can give that old kitchen a fresh new look.

 > Even on a so-called “shoe-string” budget, a kitchen can be transformed from “ho-hum” to bright, airy, attractive and comfortable.
 Start with a new coat of paint – think pastels, light shades - and extend the paint job to cabinets and drawers, and perhaps, chairs.
 Put some decorative bowls or jars on top of the cupboards and be creative with the backsplash.